Real estate quarterly report

 Primary Health Properties also saw its healthy premium turn into a discount during the quarter, with its share price falling 16.8% despite a 3.5% uplift in NAV.

 Major corporate activity

 Not surprisingly, there was no fundraising activity in the quarter as the traditionally quiet summer period was interspersed with rising inflation and interest rate hikes, which tempered markets, followed by the UK’s mini-budget towards the end of the quarter, which has spooked financial markets with gilts yields rising sharply.

 There was an intention to float that was announced in September but it failed to get away.
 The planned initial public offering (IPO) of a new supported living real estate investment trust (REIT) was shelved due to the market turmoil.
 Independent Living REIT had sought to raise £150m, which it would have used to acquire social housing properties.

 Mergers and acquisitions

-The merger of Shaftesbury and Capital & Counties Properties completed in March after being cleared by the Competitions and Markets Authority (CMA), creating a £3.5bn company – named Shaftesbury Capital (SHC).
-The combined company has a substantial portfolio in the West End of London worth around £5bn across Covent Garden, Carnaby, Chinatown and Soho.
+The merger of Shaftesbury and Capital & Counties Properties rumbles on, with the £3.5bn all-share deal awaiting Competition and Markets Authority approval.
+The merger would create a REIT, which would be called Shaftesbury Capital Plc, focused on the West End of London with a £5bn portfolio across Covent Garden, Carnaby, Chinatown and Soho.